llSourcell/Data_Science_Interview_Guide/README.md

 # Data_Science_Interview_Guide
-These are the tips for "5 Steps to Pass Data Science Interviews" By Siraj Raval on Youtube
+These are the tips for "5 Steps to Pass Data Science Interviews" By Siraj Raval on Youtube.
+[This](https://youtu.be/OHhoLhYW2cg) is the video.

 Share your success with me on Social Media (Twitter, Linkedin, Instagram, Facebook, even YT) using the #SchoolofAICareers Hashtag, i'll reshare!